qzl408011458/MultiHot-Embedding-A-Multiple-Activation-Embedding-Model-for-Numerical-Features-in-Deep-Learning/README.md

 ## 2. Configurations

-The folder "configs" include the model configurations saved in the subfolders named by datasets.
+The folder "configs" include the model configurations (.toml) saved in the subfolders named by datasets.
 The most essential hyperparameters _inv, bins, emb_size, t_ in code are the same as $h, K, m, \tau$ in paper.
 All the model scripts are  saved in the folder "bin"